 Pork shoulder is a relatively tougher cut of meat compared to the rib or loin.
 However, that makes it more affordable and, when cooked properly—typically "low and slow," or slowly over low heat—it becomes fork-tender.

-Pork shoulder the perfect dish for a family get-together, game day party, or potluck dinner.
-Shredded melt-in-your-mouth pork makes delicious sandwiches, tacos, or burritos, and it is super fast and easy to cook in the Instant Pot.
+Pork shoulder is the perfect dish for a family get-together, game-day party, or potluck dinner.
+Shredded melt-in-your-mouth pork makes delicious sandwiches, tacos, or burritos, and it is superfast and easy to cook in the Instant Pot.
 There's no need to wait for a weekend or vacation day to enjoy a perfectly cooked pork shoulder.
 With the Instant Pot, the seared pork cooks in just over an hour.

 This is a no-frills recipe that yields perfectly seasoned shredded pork that can be used in many ways.
 Add cumin or taco seasonings for Tex-Mex flavors or finish the pork with barbecue sauce or North Carolina vinegar sauce for fabulous pulled pork sandwiches.

 The shredded pork freezes beautifully, too, so don't worry if it seems like too much food.
 Freeze the leftover shredded pork in small portions to enjoy in future meals and sandwiches.